Take The First Steps After A Brain Or Head Injury

 If you have been in a car accident or suffered a sports-related injury, it is important to immediately seek medical attention to rule out or treat brain injuries.
 Getting a diagnosis of TBI or a concussion will also help you protect your legal rights if the insurance company tries to disprove that you suffered the injury.

 At Connell & Foresta, we take brain injuries seriously.
-Our lawyer has handled numerous brain injury cases, and we know how to build a strong case for you.
-To discuss your case with us in a free consultation, call 978-794-7900.
+Our lawyer has handled numerous brain injury cases over more than 20 years in the legal profession, and we know how to build a strong case for you.

 Compensation To Meet Your Needs Now And In The Future